Hospital lactation care

 Speak with a member of your hospital’s lactation team now, before your delivery, and find out:

-If you have any questions or would like to speak with an IBCLC, please request a consultation.
-You don’t have to wait until your baby arrives.
+If you have any questions or would like to speak with an IBCLC, please request an insurance-covered consultation.
+You don’t have to wait until your baby arrives — most consultations from TLN IBCLCs are done in the comfort of parent homes.
 We are committed to helping your lactation journey run as smoothly as possible.